nico-robert/zesty/README.md

 ###  Progress Bars
 > [!IMPORTANT]
 > The `zesty::Bar` class relies heavily on Tcl's event loop for rendering updates and animations.
-This has critical implications for your application design .Any blocking operation (e.g., after ms, vwait, synchronous I/O) will suspend the event loop and freeze progress bar updates.
+This has critical implications for your application design.
+Any blocking operation (e.g., `after` ms, `vwait`, synchronous I/O) will suspend the event loop and freeze progress bar updates.

-The progress bar uses after idle callbacks to schedule rendering operations.

-Create multi-task progress displays with animations:
+Create a progress bar with default columns and options :
 ```tcl
 set bar [zesty::Bar new ?options?]
 ```